adico1/standardized-folder-structure-whitepaper/README.md

 └── deploy/
 \\```

+*Benefits of the CORE refactor include reduced complexity, modular separation, and easier scaling.*

 ---

-## 🛠️ Setting Up CI/CD with CORE
+## 🛠️ CI/CD Setup with CORE

-Below is a sample GitHub Actions workflow that integrates testing within the CORE structure.
-This setup demonstrates how easily CORE aligns with CI/CD automation.
+Below is a GitHub Actions workflow that integrates testing within the CORE structure.
+This setup demonstrates how seamlessly CORE aligns with CI/CD processes.

 \\```yaml
 # GitHub Actions Workflow